NateWakeDev/NateWakeDev/README.md

 I am a `Software Developer`, currently focused on `Embedded Programming`.

-For more details on Projects, Resume, and more go to: [My Site](www.natewake.dev)
+For more details on Projects, Resume, and more, go to [my website](http://www.natewake.dev).

 ## Current Project: